LvChengbin/indolent/docs/sql.md

 SELECT ( 3, 4 ) IN ( ( 1, 2 ), ( 3, 4 ) );

 SELECT * FROM (SELECT year, SUM(profit) FROM sales GROUP BY year WITH ROLLUP) AS dt ORDER BY year;

+# TODO

+ - for update
+ - in share mode